dll02/webgo/docs/guide/cron.md

 Flags:
   -h, --help   help for cron

-Use "hade cron [command] --help" for more information about a command.
+Use "webgo cron [command] --help" for more information about a command.
 ```

 # 创建